4 Ways to Create an Inclusive Classroom Environment for Students on the Spectrum

 For those that are unfamiliar with teaching students on the spectrum, there are a variety of different ways that a positive difference can be made.
 With that in mind, ensuring that the classroom experience promotes a positive learning environment is vital in ensuring a student is both comfortable and has the foundations for academic success.

-Understanding the challenges at hand (and adapting)
+Understanding challenges (and adapting)

 When seeking the best ways to provide a productive learning environment for students on the spectrum, first understanding the challenges that an individual with ASD may face in the classroom is essential.
 Washington.edu notes that various aspects regarding school can present as a challenge, noting that social interactions, noisy environments, sensory issues, and changes in routines can all be difficult, and mentions that “The unstructured parts of the school day, such as lunch, may present the greatest challenges.”